redhat-appdev-practice/website/src/tracks/devops/tekton-pipelines.md

 In the video I ues the Openshift UI to build out the pipeline.
 I highly recommend checking it out as the UI vastly simplifies the inital creation of a pipeline.
 :::

-### One Two Step

 To start with lets create a two step pipeline.
 Step 1 will clone our code.
 Step two will deploy a simple helm chart stored inside of that code.

-In order to install this task copy the following code into a `pipeline.yml` file then run either `oc apply -f pipeline.yml` or `kubctl apply -f pipeline.yml`
+In order to install this task copy the following into a `pipeline.yml` file then run either `oc apply -f pipeline.yml` or `kubctl apply -f pipeline.yml`

 ```yaml
 apiVersion: tekton.dev/v1beta1